 The Royal Square District provides an eclectic mix of galleries, specialty foods and services, and community garden, with a nod to the trend of renewed retro community spots.

 The Market District is anchored by its namesake historic beauty and social gathering place, Central Market House.
-You’ll also find a concentration of specialty shops, restaurants to please any palate, the Strand-Capitol Performing Arts Center, and PeoplesBank Park (home to our York Revolution professional baseball team), and year-round entertainment.
+You’ll also find a concentration of specialty shops, restaurants to please any palate, the Appell Center for the Performing Arts, and PeoplesBank Park (home to our York Revolution professional baseball team), and year-round entertainment.

 Lifelong learning permeates York with opportunities to take classes in art, music, theater, and sports.
 You’ll find professional enrichment available through both private and public institutions.
-Don’t overlook our exceptional York County Library System for an abundance of hands-on, minds-on educational programs for both children and adults.
+Don’t overlook our exceptional York County Library System and York County History Center for an abundance of hands-on, minds-on educational programs for both children and adults.

 York County schools are places where creativity and innovation thrive.
-Schools report high graduation rates and high levels of student proficiency deliver high graduation rates and high levels of student proficiency in math and reading.
-You can choose from among homeschool options or enroll your children in one of the charter schools in the area.
-Six different postsecondary institutions offering technical certification, two-year, four-Year and postgraduate degrees are located in York County, with more than 20 colleges and universities located within a 50-mile radius of the county.
+Our public schools report high graduation rates and high levels of student proficiency in math and reading.
+If you prefer, choose from homeschool options or enroll your children in one of our local charter, or faith-based schools such as The York Academy and Logos Academy.
+Six different post-secondary institutions offering technical certification, two-year, four-Year and postgraduate degrees are located inside York County, with more than 20 colleges and universities located within an hour’s drive.

 Watch summer fireworks from the rooftop deck of your apartment in the heart of downtown York.
 Maybe you prefer to sip a glass of fresh lemonade from the back porch of your York County home.
 From the ’burbs or rural areas to the central business district, York offers a neighborhood type that suits your style.

 Making connections is a breeze in this community of game-changers.
 Engaged professionals drive fresh ideas and novel approaches to enrich York’s social and physical landscape.
-Volunteer your time to one of our community’s many nonprofit organizations or through one of several grassroots groups such as Punks for Positivity, a group of people who rally to beautify and build up our city.
-Make professional connections through Leadership York, York Young Professionals, or other networks.
+Volunteer your time to one of our community’s many nonprofit organizations.
+Make professional connections through Leadership York, York Young Professionals, or our many professional networks.

 Recognized by SmartAssets as one of the best cities for children to live, York makes an attractive place for families.
 Our high quality childcare convinces many professionals that their children will thrive while living here.
-Talented youth perform in Broadway-inspired performances or display their art in galleries throughout York.
+Talented youth perform in Broadway-inspired performances.
+Entire families are inspired through creative classes. and their art is often seen in local galleries.
 Children gain skills in cooking, swimming, dancing, self-defense and more at our YWCA, YMCA, and Jewish Community Center (JCC) during year-round programs and summer camps.
+There is complete family fun at the Hickory Falls Family Entertainment Center.
 Roller skating, ice skating, ziplining, snowtubing, laser tag, and endless recreational choices for children and their families are all within driving distance from anywhere you live.